Skip to content

 Both are valid approaches.
 The difference is precision:

 50/30/20: Broad categories.
 You allocate 50% to needs, 30% to wants, 20% to savings.
-You do not track individual spending categories.
 Easy to maintain, but vague.
 Works best for people who naturally spend within their means.

 Zero-based: Every category gets a specific dollar amount.
 You track spending against each category during the month.
 More effort, but much more control.
-Works best for people who overspend in specific categories (dining, shopping) or who need to maximize every dollar.
+Works best for people who overspend in specific categories or need to maximize every dollar.

-You can combine both: use the 50/30/20 framework to set your broad targets, then use zero-based budgeting to allocate the specific dollars within each category.
+You can combine both: use 50/30/20 to set broad targets, then use zero-based budgeting to assign the specific dollars within each category.

 Step-by-step: creating your first zero-based budget